-The Commission uses NHS mail and this means that transactions of personal data between MWC and .nhs.net accounts and between some, but not all, government accounts (e.g. gsi.gov.uk and gsx.gov.uk) are encrypted and acknowledged to be secure.
-Further guidance on when sensitive patient data and staff identifiable information can be sent by email is contained in paragraphs 15 and 16 of the IT Code of Conduct and guidance on the use of NHS mail is available from the intranet.
+The Commission uses NHS mail and this means that transactions of personal data between MWC and other @nhs.scot accounts and between other high accreditation and security emails, like nhs.net, gov.uk, pnn.police.uk, parliament.uk, Mod.uk E-mails are encrypted and acknowledged to be secure.
+Guidance on the use of NHS mail is available from the intranet.